 Glencore’s Ulan Mine Modification 6

-The assessment of Glencore’s Ulan Coal Mine Modification 6 (Mod 6) has been a flawed process of amendment and change since late 2022.
-The implications of expanding a coal mine in 2026 are significant and the assessment process is still unsatisfactory.
-The project was initially approved by the Dept of Planning in May 2025.
-This decision was successfully contested by MDEG in the NSW Land and Environment Court.
+The assessment of Glencore's Ulan Coal Mine Modification 6 (Mod 6) has been a flawed process of amendment and change since late 2022.
+The implications of expanding a coal mine in 2026 are significant and the assessment process remains unsatisfactory.
+The project was initially approved by the Department of Planning in May 2025.
+This decision was successfully contested by MDEG in the NSW Land and Environment Court (LEC).

 After MDEG successfully overturned the Ulan Coal Mine Modification 6 approval in court, Glencore immediately re-applied for planning approval.
-The Department of Planning placed a revised proposal on exhibition over the Christmas period, Dec 11 – 27 January.
+The Department of Planning placed a revised proposal on exhibition over the Christmas period, 11 December – 27 January.
 The amended proposal is very similar to the original overturned project with only minor changes.
+Glencore has also released a Response to Submissions (RtS) to community objections.

 The new amended proposal seeks to extend the life of Ulan Coal Mine to August 2035 and is a necessary precursor to a much larger expansion, Modification 8 (Mod 8).
 Together, Mod 6 and Mod 8 would disturb approximately 2,368 hectares of new land, extend mining until 2041, and significantly increase impacts on water resources, biodiversity, climate and cultural heritage.